breatheco-de/starwars-data-model-typeorm-node/README.md

 ## 💻 Instalation

-This boilerplate already comes with everything you need: a postgres database, the typescript configuration and the TypeORM configuration.
+This boilerplate already comes with everything you need: a postgres database, the typescript configuration, and the TypeORM configuration.

 Every time you want to generate your diagram just type: `$ npm run diagram` and it will print a URL link to your diagram image.

 ## 📝Instructions

-Starty by reading the documentation on [how to create entities using TypeORM](https://typeorm.io/#/entities).
+Start by reading the documentation on [how to create entities using TypeORM](https://typeorm.io/#/entities).

-Your Job is to update the `./entities/` directory with the files and code needed to replicate the starwars data model.
+Your Job is to update the `./entities/` directory with the files and code needed to replicate the StarWars data model.

 The project is using the [TypeORM Node.js library](https://typeorm.io/#/) to generate the database.